 Across the world the share of wages in economic output is declining, while the returns to capital rise.
 Globalisation is narrowing differences between countries but opening up chasms within them.
 The same picture plays out across several graduating LDCs, where an affluent, educated urban class take advantage of the opportunities of industrialisation and international openness, leaving others behind.

 Bangladesh is hardly unique.
 In Vientiane, the capital of Lao PDR, you can order a fine duck breast with foie gras followed by crème brûlée or while away lunchtime over a flat white.
 Meanwhile in a village of Lantan people in the northern province of Luang Namtha, pot-bellied trouserless children sell wrist-bands to tourists for 80 US cents.
 Coughing can be heard from inside thatched huts.

 Here and in other rural areas, access to the modern economy and social services is worse than in the capital.
 Indigenous people are often among the most vulnerable.
 Faced with fewer job opportunities and no other source of income, many more people will in effect continue to live in a least-developed state for many years to come.
 How should the international community respond?

 This column is the first of a two-part series.
-Part two considers some possible new ways of supporting graduating LDCs.
+Part II considers some possible new ways of supporting graduating LDCs.

 Daniel Gay is an independent adviser working with the UN Committee for Development Policy on the Least Developed Countries.
 He can be followed on Twitter @DanGay